- Sky Road

 The disappointments were slight: all of the ride was on highways and sometimes busy; doing a loop tour may have compromised the sense of adventure and some of the other available sites; and we definitely felt that we were on our own, which was alright but a bit lonely.
 We had hoped to see some other bikers, but apparently we were the first of the season.

 Thanks for your help in putting this together.
 We will think of you in the future if we look for other biking adventures."

 "We had a great trip cycling the Connemara Lazy Day Tour!
 Everything worked out very well for us....even the weather.
 After travelling for 20 hours we arrived unscathed in Clifden and met Chloe from Killary Tours upon arriving at our first hotel.
 She was very friendly and fairly well organized and she and her partner had us set up with what proved to great bikes in no time.
 Our accommodation was great.

 "I must tell you though that since we've been home many people we've spoken to about our trip have been interested and fascinated with the idea of a self-guided bike tour.
 Everyone assumes that we must have been biking with a group.
 I have passed your website address on to a number of people and I hope for your sake that it might bring you some business.

 "Thanks again for your help in giving us a great holiday.
 Hopefully I'll need to hire your services again in the future."

 The operator can help with arranging transfers if required.
-Please let us know your arrival and departure plans; we will work with the tour operator to help you arrange all necessary transportation, whether bus, train, taxi, etc.
+Please let us know your arrival and departure plans; we will work with the tour operator to help you plan all necessary transportation.